 Off to Prestwick

 In 1851, Old Tom moved to Prestwick to serve as professional and keeper of the green.
 Upon arriving, work was undertaken to layout, construction and maintain the course itself.
 Besides, he also founded what is now known as the Open Championship, winning it four times in the 1860s.

 Due to the success achieved at Prestwick, Old Tom engaged in designing courses for the hefty sum of £1!
 As a result, it is thought Old Tom created or modified more than 100 courses, many of which are still considered some of the best in the game.

 In 1864, Old Tom Morris returned to St. Andrews and made significant changes to the Old Course, making it the course we know and love today.
 Old Tom officially retired in 1903, but the R&A offered him a consultancy position with salary for the remainder of his life.

 His legacy continues to be felt.
 Those influenced by him and who apprenticed under his tutelage included Bob Simpson, Archie Simpson, CB MacDonald, Donald Ross, AW Tillinghast and Donald Ross.
 These men furthered the discipline of golf course architecture and inspired the current generation of practising architects.

-We wish to thank friend of Evalu18 and collaborator, Keith Cutten, for the material for this short biography.
+We wish to thank a friend of Evalu18 and collaborator, Keith Cutten, for the material for this short biography.
 For a more detailed account, you can find his book by clicking here.
 Evalu18 has created a colourised fine art print of Old Tom Morris which can be found by clicking here.

 Old Tom Morris used the natural golfing terrain and the site's best features to perfection.